Current League Action Priorities

 Where are the League’s Positions?

 Action Alerts.
 When legislation in the General Assembly addresses a topic about which LWV-VA has a Position, an “Action Alert” may call for members to contact their legislators.
-Recent past Action Alerts can be found here.
+Remember to log your action in the Advocacy Challenge: fill out the form here.

 Contacting Legislators.
-When League members contact legislators, each of us speaks on our own behalf, as an individual.
+When League members contact legislators, each of us speaks on our own behalf, as a constituent.
 Members do not speak for the League.
 Only the LWV President or a designee may contact elected or government officials on behalf of the League.

-Discussion Groups.
+Issue Groups.
 LWV-VA members are invited to join statewide issue committees that gather virtually to share and learn about topics of interest.
 Educate, learn, and discuss news and advocacy.
-Learn more here, Sign Up at http://bit.ly/
+Learn more here, and bookmark the resources menu http://bit.ly/LWVVA-issues-

-LEAGUE OF WOMEN VOTERS DAY – Every year, LWV-VA holds a day of advocacy during the state legislative session.
-League members speak with their individual legislators.
-This event is often the first Wednesday of February.
-The League is often joined by additional nonpartisan educational organizations such as the AAUW.
-Check the LWV-VA Calendar page for information as it becomes available.
+LEAGUE OF WOMEN VOTERS DAY – Every year, LWV-VA holds a day of advocacy during the state legislative session where League members come to Richmond to speak with their individual legislators.
+League Day, January 27, 2021, will be held virtually.

 It is best to set up League Day meetings with your legislators’ offices in advance.
-Their contact information is available from the links on this page.
+Their contact information is available from the links on this page, or if you do not know your state legislators’ names, look them up by entering your address at whosmy.virginiageneralassembly.gov.
+Their names and contact info will appear below.
 Ask your Local League president or action chair if a member of your Local League is setting up group meetings with your area’s legislators for League Day.

-Provided by Virginia21, this manual provides a lot of useful information on how to do effective advocacy.
+Provided by Virginia21, this manual provides a great deal of useful information on how to do effective advocacy.
 Thank you Tim Cywinski for sharing with us. https://lwv-va.org/wp-content/uploads/2019/01/advocacy-manual.pdf

 - Presentation shown at 2018 Pre-Session Event: http://bit.ly/LIS-presentation